OLIVITECH Operational Group: Optimization of olive growing through technological and aerobiological analysis

 - Main source of financing PEPAC 2023-2027

-Aerobiological and phenological studies have proven to be very useful tools for optimising crop production in a wide variety of crops such as olive trees, as they allow for an early approximation of the quantity and quality of the final product, thereby achieving greater efficiency in the organisation of cultural practices in the field or harvesting tasks.
-The main latitudes where olive plantations are concentrated are mainly between 30 and 40º, both in the northern and southern hemispheres, specifically in areas with a Mediterranean-type climate (Agustí, 2010).
-Currently, the total area of olive plantations is around 10 million hectares, and based on the estimate that each hectare of olive trees produces around 1 MT, we can say that olive production worldwide is around 10 million tons, of which approximately 90% is used for the production of oil, while the remaining 10% is used as table olives, with Spain being the country with the largest area dedicated to olive cultivation worldwide.
+Aerobiological and phenological studies have proven to be highly useful tools for optimizing crop production in a wide variety of crops, such as olives.
+They allow for predicting the quantity and quality of the final product in advance, thus achieving greater efficiency in the organization of agricultural practices in the field or in harvesting tasks.
+The main latitudes where olive plantations are concentrated are mainly between 30 and 40°C, both in the northern and southern hemispheres, specifically in areas with a Mediterranean climate (Agustí, 2010).

-Currently, according to the 2021 Agrarian Statistical Yearbook, the olive grove data in Galicia reflect a total of 289 hectares of olive plantations and a total production of 314 tonnes of oil, with Lugo being the province with the largest plantation area (220 hectares) and, therefore, with the highest production yield (231 MT), followed by Ourense, with 42 hectares and 49 MT of production, and finally, Pontevedra, with an area of 27 hectares and a production of 34 MT.
+Although a large number of olive trees are cultivated in Spain, their distribution across the region is very uneven.
+Andalusia is the region with the largest area, covering more than half of Spain's surface area (1.5 million hectares) and displaying very high productivity, accounting for 80% of total Spanish production (Muñoz et al. 2004).
+However, olive production in Spain is not limited to this region; larger or smaller areas can be found in other regions such as Castilla la Mancha, Aragon, Galicia, Catalonia, etc. Currently, according to the 2021 Agricultural Statistical Yearbook, olive grove data in Galicia reflect a total of 289 hectares of olive plantations and a total production of 314 tonnes of oil, with Lugo being the province with the largest plantation area (220 hectares) and, therefore, the highest production yield (231 TM), followed by Ourense, with 42 hectares and 49 TM of production, and finally, Pontevedra, with an area of 27 hectares and a production of 34 TM.

-- Coordinator email: l.carbia@feuga.es
+- Coordinator/entity email: l.carbia@feuga.es

-- Phone: +34 981534180
+- Telephone: +34 981534180

 - Fundación Empresa Universidad Gallega (FEUGA)

-- Monet Viticultura e Innovación, S.L,
+- Monet Viticultura e Innovación, S.L.

 - ACEITES ABRIL S.L.